George Trenholm: Imprisonment and parole

-Trenholm had six rice plantations to manage in Georgetown County, South Carolina alone, having bought many in 1863 before assuming his public role.
-He traveled from Abbeville to South Carolina College in Columbia, South Carolina for the wedding on June 1, 1865, of his son Frank to Mary Elizabeth Burroughs in the house of the college president.
+Trenholm had six rice plantations to manage in Georgetown County, South Carolina, having bought many in 1863 before assuming his public role.
+He traveled from Abbeville to South Carolina College in Columbia, South Carolina for the wedding on June 1, 1865 of his son Frank to Mary Elizabeth Burroughs in the house of the college president.
 Trenholm, his wife, and daughters moved into their newly purchased estate, now named DeGreffin, near Columbia, South Carolina.
 U.S. Army troops had burned it in a raid.
 They left the Abbeville house to William and his family.

 Around June 12, a U.S. officer asked Trenholm to come to them in Charleston to answer questions.
 Escorted by his future son-in-law James M. Morgan (or by his son William, under alternate accounts) and carrying a bag of gold pieces, Trenholm drove to Orangeburg, South Carolina.
 He took the train to Charleston, where he was arrested at the depot and escorted to jail by United States Colored Troops on June 13.
 The U.S. government accused him of making off with millions in Confederate assets.
 He was soon joined in jail by Theodore Dehon Wagner, the manager of Trenholm, Fraser & Co.

 Trenholm was briefly imprisoned at Hilton Head, South Carolina, but General Quincy Gillmore, who knew him and of his kindnesses toward U.S. prisoners during the war and recognizing his physical disability, issued him a written parole on June 25 to allow him to return to his home and the corporate limits of Columbia, South Carolina.
 In July, Gillmore was relieved of his command, and Trenholm was arrested again on July 12.
 Secretary of War Edwin Stanton suspected him of involvement in President Lincoln's assassination.

 Blockade runners Theodore Jervey and A.S.
 Johnson were also arrested in July.
-Trenholm was imprisoned at Fort Pulaski near Savannah, Georgia.
+Trenholm was imprisoned at Fort Pulaski, near Savannah, Georgia.
 He was allowed guests, including many former high Confederate officials.
 Fellow prisoners included James A. Seddon, David Yulee, R.M.T.
-Hunter, former Florida governor A. K. Allison, Charles Clark of Mississippi, A. G. Magrath, and assistant Secretary of War, James A. Campbell—all of whom were allowed liberty around the island after giving their parole of honor on August 21.
+Hunter, former Florida governor A.K.
+Allison, Charles Clark of Mississippi, A.G.
+Magrath, and assistant Secretary of War, James A. Campbell—all of whom were allowed liberty around the island after giving their parole of honor on August 21.